Questions and Answers on ModWood

 Can water stain marks appear on ModWood?

 Yes, water stain marks can show on ModWood boards.
-There are two types of water stains; both of which will generally disappear with exposure to a reasonable soaking of rain and general weathering.
-Both can be cleaned fairly quickly with an application of water-diluted Deck Protect Composite Clean.
+There are two types of water stains; both of which will generally disappear

-1. Water stains from wood tannins will occur in the early life of your deck as the natural tannins come out of the wood fibres at the surface of the ModWood.
-This will depend on how exposed to the elements your deck is before the weathering process is complete.
+a) Water stains from wood tannins will occur in the early life of your deck as the natural tannins come out of the wood fibres at the surface of the ModWood Natural Grain Collection.

-2. Water stains from water pooling or dripping can happen with ModWood just like it can with many other materials/surfaces such as timber flooring, glass, laminated tables etc. The visibility of the stain will be governed by factors such as how dirty the deck is and how quickly the water dries from the water pooling.
+b) Water stains from water pooling or dripping can happen with ModWood just like it can with many other materials/surfaces such as timber flooring, glass, laminated tables etc. The visibility

 Clean as mentioned above.
 Care and Maintanence